-- 2.1 LV cables Shall be identified from mains records and treated as Live until proved Dead at or near the point of work.
+- Dead at or near the point of work.
 Safe access to the cable cores for proving Dead Shall be at such points as LV feeder pillars or cabinets, link distribution boxes, cut-outs and pole-mounted fuses.
 The cable Shall then be visibly traced to the point of work.
-If no such access is available near the point of work the cable Shall be opened using Approved Live Working techniques, reciprocating saws and similar tools Shall not be used for this purpose. - 2.2 Any cable warning device (e.g. tiles or tape) or the type of armouring Shall NOT be used to identify an LV cable.
-Positive visual indication that the cable is LV Shall be from one or more of the following methods: - The presence of an LV service, street lighting or mains joint on the cable. - Recognition that the cable is a CONSAC, WAVECON or CNE type with a PVC oversheath clearly embossed '600/1000v'. - Where only two cables are present, both having been exposed, and the other cable clearly identified as a Red CAS or EPR type HV cable. - 2.3 Where there may be discrepancies with records and no other means of positive indication can be achieved, or there is any other reason to doubt that a cable is LV work Shall not proceed and further advice Shall be sought. - 2.4 Where doubt exists as to the correct identification of cables, other techniques such as the use of a WPD Approved LV cable identifying tool, electrical injection or spiking may be required. - 2.5 Where more than one cable has been exposed at a work site, the cable to be worked on Shall be marked with adhesive tape immediately following identification. - 2.6 When proving Dead on an LV cable with a separate street lighting core (5-core cables) the source of control of the street lighting core Shall be identified and effectively isolated.
-Where practicable, a Caution Notice Shall be fixed. - 2.7 Following a careful written risk assessment of the hazards and consequences; a suspect damaged or faulty LV cable may be opened using Approved Live Working techniques away from the point of damage to carry out tests or cut cores.
+If no access is available to the cable cores near the point of work, the cable Shall be opened using Approved Live Working techniques.
+(Reciprocating saws and similar tools Shall not be used for this purpose). - Any cable warning device (e.g. tiles or tape) or the type of armouring Shall NOT be used to identify an LV cable.
+Positive visual indication that the cable is LV Shall be from one or more of the following methods: - The presence of an LV service, street lighting or mains joint on the cable. - Recognition that the cable is a CONSAC, WAVECON or CNE type with a PVC oversheath clearly embossed '600/1000v'. - Where only two cables are present, both having been exposed, and the other cable clearly identified as a Red CAS or EPR type HV cable. - 6.3 Where there may be discrepancies with records and no other means of positive indication can be achieved, or there is any other reason to doubt that a cable is LV work Shall not proceed and further advice Shall be sought. - 6.4 Where doubt exists as to the correct identification of cables, other techniques such as the use of a WPD Approved LV cable identifying tool, electrical injection or spiking may be required. - Where more than one cable has been exposed at a work site, the cable to be worked on Shall be marked with adhesive tape immediately after identification. - 6.6 When proving Dead on an LV cable with a separate street lighting core (5-core cables) the source of control of the street lighting core Shall be identified and effectively isolated.
+Where practicable, a Caution Notice Shall be fixed. - 6.7 Following a careful written risk assessment of the hazards and consequences; a suspect damaged or faulty LV cable may be opened using Approved Live Working techniques away from the point of damage to carry out tests or cut cores.
 This assessment Shall indicate whether all or part of the work may proceed with the cable Live and detail the work method and precautions to be taken.
-All work on Dead faulty, or suspect faulty cables will be in accordance with the Distribution Safety Rules. - 2.8 Only Approved voltage testing devices Shall be used to prove Dead. - 2.9 No assumption Shall be made that any LV cable with exposed Conductors (whether from damage or otherwise) is Dead.

-2.10 Attached at Appendix A is a flow chart and checklist of actions to be used as a guide to aid in the correct identification of LV underground cables.
+All work on Dead faulty, or suspect faulty cables will be in accordance with the Distribution Safety Rules. - 6.8 Only Approved voltage testing devices Shall be used to prove Dead. - 6.9 No assumption Shall be made that any LV cable with exposed Conductors (whether from damage or otherwise) is Dead. - 6.10 Attached at Appendix A is a flow chart and checklist of actions to be used as a guide to aid in the correct identification of LV underground cables.

-3.0 IDENTIFICATION AND PROVING DEAD - HIGH VOLTAGE (HV) CABLES
+7.0 IDENTIFICATION AND PROVING DEAD - HIGH VOLTAGE (HV) CABLES